-1. Ensure that you query your IP address usage records and process them; for example, issue invoices for any usage that you have not yet billed users for.

-Starting in 3.0.2, the usage record format for IP addresses is the same as the rest of the usage types.
+- 1. If you are upgrading from 3.0.0 or 3.0.1, ensure that you query your IP address usage records and process them; for example, issue invoices for any usage that you have not yet billed users for. - Starting in 3.0.2, the usage record format for IP addresses is the same as the rest of the usage types.
 Instead of a single record with the assignment and release dates, separate records are generated per aggregation period with start and end dates.
-After upgrading to 4.3.0, any existing IP address usage records in the old format will no longer be available.
+After upgrading, any existing IP address usage records in the old format will no longer be available. - 2.
+While running the 3.0.x system, log in to the UI as root administrator. - 3.
+Using the UI, add a new System VM template for each hypervisor type that is used in your cloud.
+In each zone, add a system VM template for each hypervisor used in that zone.